lundjohan/chess-engine/README.md

+Chess Engine

-To run, write in prompt (nodejs must be installed): node server.js
+To run the html page, write in prompt (nodejs must be installed): node server.js
 => In browser, go to localhost:3000

+However, most of the developing is going on in the test file(s).
+And the html-page will perhaps never be used, as this might turn out to be only the engine (only the server and not the client).
+On the other hand, it might be split into its own client project.
+We'll see.

 Notice that I added in tsconfig.json file
 "test": "tsc && mocha --reporter list dist/test" => this make sure I don't have to write 'tsc' in terminal everytime I run 'npm test'.
 I also added 'dist/test' so it's enough to write 'npm [run] test'.